-Here at Loqate and the wider GBG company, we are lucky to have a wealth of smart, talented professional women in a wide range of positions, from design and marketing to scrum master and technical operations.
+Here at GBG, we are lucky to have a wealth of smart, talented professional women in a wide range of positions, from design, marketing and sales to scrum master and technical operations.
 So, what’s it like to be a woman working in tech?
 Here’s what some of our female colleagues think, as well as their advice to any women thinking about a career in tech.

-I have been working at Loqate for nearly six years.
+I have been working at GBG for seven years.
 It’s a great place to work and I have been fortunate to have worked in several departments over the years, which has given me a good knowledge of our business, industry and customers.
 I have been lucky enough to meet wonderful people along the way.

-Each day in my role is very versatile, from researching new payment methods to creating marketing campaigns, it’s always eventful.
+Each day in my role is very versatile, from researching new payment methods, ensuring our customers get the best possible experience in our online journeys to creating marketing campaigns, it’s always eventful.

 The tech industry is an exciting environment to be part of because it evolves so rapidly, which challenges you to stay on top of things and keep pushing, growing and learning.